Refine and Represent: Region-to-Object Representation Learning

-\citet{xie2021propagate} go beyond simple feature-to-feature matching and incorporate spatial sensitivity when matching local features that are close in the embedding space.
-Our work extends region-based pretraining by refining small image regions into object centric masks over training.
-Concurrent to this line of work are methods ~\citep{henaff2021efficient, wei2021aligning, bar2021detreg, yang2021contrastive, van2021unsupervised} that use heuristics to locate objects and enforce representational invariance for the features corresponding to these objects~\citep{felzenszwalb2004efficient,uijlings2013selective}.
-The closest related work is DetCon \citep{henaff2021efficient}, which uses unsupervised segmentation algorithms to train object-level representations.
-In contrast, our method is able to discover and represent objects by refining small image regions instead of relying on advanced segmentation heuristics to localize objects.
-Other works in this area ~\citep{wei2021aligning, van2021unsupervised, bar2021detreg,yang2021contrastive} focus on training object-centric features for a specific task, such as object detection, semantic segmentation, and salient object detection, and do not train a network to learn features that can transfer to multiple tasks.
+Concurrent to this line of work are methods ~\cite{henaff2021efficient, wei2021aligning, bar2021detreg, yang2021contrastive, van2021unsupervised, selvaraju2021casting, xie2021unsupervised} that use heuristics ~\cite{felzenszwalb2004efficient,uijlings2013selective} to locate objects and enforce representational invariance for the features corresponding to these objects.
+The closest related work is DetCon \cite{henaff2021efficient}, which uses unsupervised segmentation algorithms to train object-level representations.
+In contrast, our method is able to discover and represent objects by evolving region-level segmentations into object-centric masks using learned features.
+Other works in this area ~\cite{wei2021aligning, van2021unsupervised, bar2021detreg,yang2021contrastive} focus on training object-centric features for a specific task, such as object detection, and do not train a network to learn features that can transfer to multiple tasks.
 Concurrent works such as Odin \cite{henaff2021efficient} and SlotCon \cite{wen2022self} have proposed object-level pretraining methods which do not rely on segmentation heuristics but instead use learned features to segment the input image.
 Similar to Odin, \ours uses K-means clustering on image features to help discover object-like regions.
 However, unlike Odin or SlotCon which focus on only training object-level features, \ours pretraining involves training both local features and object-level features.